helmut-hoffer-von-ankershoffen/brave-search-python-client/README.md

 Brave Search Python Client supporting Web, Image, News and Video search.

 * Modern async Python client for Web, Image, Video and News search powered by [Brave Search](https://brave.com/search/api/)
-* Robust request and response validation powered by Pydantic
+* Thorough validation of both requests and responess (powered by Pydantic)
-* Flexible CLI accessible via uvx or Docker
-* 100% test coverage
+* 100% test coverage (unit and E2E tests)
-* 100% compliance with Ruff linting and formatting standards
+* 100% compliance modern linting and formatting standards (powered by Ruff)
-* 100% up-to-date dependencies through automated updates
+* 100% up-to-date dependencies through automated updates (reported on Codecov)
 * A-grade code quality ratings in security, maintainability, and reliability (verified by SonarQube)
+* 1-liner for installation and execution of command line interface (CLI) via uv(x) or Docker
+* Setup for developing in devcontainer included (supports VSCode and GitHub Codespaces)
+* MCP Server to connect Brave Search with Claude Desktop and other MCP clients

 ## Python Client